In this post, we will learn how to work with JSON in Go, in the simplest way possible.

 banner

-JSON is used as the de-facto standard for data serialization, and by the end of this post, you’ll get familiar with how to marshal (encode) and unmarshal (decode) JSON in Go
+JSON is used as the de-facto standard for data serialization in many applications, ranging from REST APIs to configuration management.
+By the end of this post, you’ll get familiar with how to marshal (encode) and unmarshal (decode) JSON in Go.

 The Unmarshal function provided by Go’s JSON standard library lets us parse raw JSON data in the form of []byte variables.